Choosing what kind of health insurance to buy is one of the most important decisions you can make as the head of a household.

 Once you have an idea of what you really need and what price range you need it for, you can start narrowing down your health plan options.
 A great way to begin is to decide which health insurance provider you’d like to purchase a plan from.

-Comparing providers is great if you already have an established relationship with your family’s healthcare practitioners.
+Comparing insurance providers is great if you already have an established relationship with your family’s healthcare practitioners.
 You want to be sure that your new insurance is still accepted by your go-to dentist, orthodontist, eye doctor, pediatrician, and general physician.

 After all, it’d be a shame to complete the process of choosing the right health insurance only to have to go back and find a whole new set of doctors!
 If you’re not sure which networks/providers your regular doctors accept, you can do one of two things.